When Myra first came to see me she listed her number one concern in all caps at the top of her intake form: PERIOD PROBLEMS.

 Track Your Cycle

-One of the most powerful things you can do right now is to start tracking your cycle and your symptoms so that you and your doctor can understand if there’s a pattern or clues your period is giving you.
+One of the most powerful things you can do right now is to start tracking your cycle and your symptoms.
+This will help you and your doctor understand if there's a pattern or clues your period is giving you.
 You can download my free audio on how to track your menstrual cycle.

 Now if you just started your period and this is only your first or maybe third cycle it may be that your body is taking some time to find its own rhythm.
 Tracking can help you identify early if problems are starting to arise.
 After all, no one knows your body better than you.

 Leverage Your Labs